 In some cases, yes.
 While most people may have little difficulty filing a claim for workers’ comp, some employers make it difficult to recover the damages an injured individual needs and deserves.
 They may lie and say they do not have coverage or try to make the employee think it was their fault in order to get them to drop their claim.

 An attorney like Lyndon R. Helton can point out these tactics and help you assert your right to compensation.
 If necessary, he can also take your case to court where you may also be able to recover damages.
-To learn more, contact Helton, Cody & Associates, PLLC, in Hickory by calling 828-328-9966.
+To learn more, contact Law Office of Lyndon R. Helton, PLLC, in Hickory by calling 828-328-9966.

-At Helton, Cody & Associates, PLLC, we know that workers’ compensation benefits can help you remain financially stable following a severe work-related accident.
+At Law Office of Lyndon R. Helton, PLLC, we know that workers’ compensation benefits can help you remain financially stable following a severe work-related accident.
 We also know that sometimes, obtaining the services of an attorney is the only way to get access to these valuable benefits.
 Our team can provide the compassionate legal guidance you need to approach your claim with confidence, and we will thoroughly explore all your legal options to determine your best potential channels of recovery after a workplace injury of any kind.

 To schedule a free initial consultation with one of our experienced Hickory workers’ compensation lawyers, call our office in Hickory, North Carolina, at 828-328-9966 or toll-free at 888-321-0494.
 You may also reach us by sending an email.